Balance Garden’s Editor, Jasmine Pradhan, pays a visit to Caravan on Exmouth Market as part of Balance Garden’s new “Taste” Column.

 Portions were generous, which is always a good thing.

 Although I didn’t have one of their “mighty fine coffees” due to a reluctant break from caffeine I’m going to make a safe bet that the coffee is good; given that they roast their own (directly sourced) beans daily.
 The menu assures customers that the focus is “quality, provenance, sustainability, freshness, and fair relationships with the growers”, and the back wall of the restaurant is given over entirely to coffee making paraphernalia which points to a committed relationship with all things caffeine.

-Instead of coffee, I opted for a turmeric, ginger, cayenne and lemon shot which came in miniature measuring beaker which made me feel half New York hipster half Walter White, was suitably potent, and went some way to filling to hole in my heart left by caffeine’s recent departure.
+Instead of coffee, I opted for a turmeric, ginger, cayenne and lemon shot which came in miniature measuring beaker which made me feel half New York hipster half Walter White, was suitably potent, and went some way to filling the hole in my heart left by caffeine’s recent departure.
 They also have an extensive menu of nutritious superfood smoothies, mylks, homemade fermented sodas and kombuchas, fresh juices, and although it was a bit early in the day for booze, an impressive wine and spirits list.

 My meal came to £11 in total including service which I felt was fair given the portion sizes and the quality of the food.